 Transfer Credits

 Graduate course credit completed with a grade of B or better at another regionally accredited institution may be considered for transfer credit in place of a similar course.
 Courses must be at the same level (i.e., an undergraduate course may not be transferred in place of a master's level course) and taken within the past five years.
 Transfer credit is granted upon admission to the program only.
-The course description and/or syllabus and a copy of the transcript with a request for transfer credit must be sent/emailed to the program director.
+The course description and/or syllabus and a copy of the transcript with a request for transfer credit must be sent/emailed to the program director for review.